AtYourDoor/At-Your-Door-Submission/README.md

 - Currently there are less products in database , So for checking Grocery List Section of App , Add Amul OR Milk as Item , So That Algorithm will work correctly.

-- _Currently We Have Hosted Our Backend on Heroku so the server goes into idle state , So Please Hit this link <https://at-your-door.herokuapp.com> two times before opening app, So that server will up again_
+- _Currently We Have Hosted Our Backend on Heroku and the problem with heroku is it puts the server into idle state , So Please Hit this link <https://at-your-door.herokuapp.com> two times before opening app, So that the server will up again_

 ### Apk Link : <https://bit.ly/at-your-door-app>